backupbrew/switchbrew/Internet Browser.md

 #### FS

 The content of "blacklist:/" and "oceanShared:/" haven't changed.
+Only the content of "shareddata:/" and "<data:/>" changed.

 ##### "shareddata:/"